 The provision is the amount of future benefit payments and claims for jubilee payments and leave entitlements.
-The obligations are realized to present value.
+The obligations recognized in the balance sheet are measured as the present value of the estimated future cash outflows.
 Any actuarial gains or losses are recognized in the statement of income in the period in which they occur.